CSMA-Technology/commonmusk-discord-bot/README.md

 ## About the Project

 ### Overview
 This is the first implementation of the eventual *commonmusk* library.
-This is a Discord bot that facilitates the idea grooming and task creation workflow of CSMA.
+This is a Discord bot that facilitates the idea grooming and task creation workflow of CSMA in Trello.

 The eventual vision for this platform is to create a centralized bot orchestrator that allows many different productivity platforms to connect with each other and automates workflows for users.

 ### Built With
-This bot is written in [Typescript](https://www.typescriptlang.org/), and uses the [Discord.js](https://discord.js.org/#/) Node module.
+* This bot is written in [Typescript](https://www.typescriptlang.org/).
+* It uses the [Discord.js](https://discord.js.org/#/) Node module for all Discord functionality.
+* It is integrated with the [Trello API](https://developer.atlassian.com/cloud/trello/rest/api-group-actions/) for all Trello functionality.

 ## Usage
 **How to use the Commonmusk Discord Bot**